By Walter Perschke

 The endless cycle of life and death was a part of many traditions, not just Halloween.
 The practice of wearing masks came into prominence in the early 1600’s, often associated with violence because the mask concealed the identity of the perpetrators.
 The practices leading to today’s Halloween had become more rowdy and sometimes violent.
 Door to door beggars, often children, but more frequently adult indigents, became more aggressive with their door to door begging.
-The “trick” part of trick-or-treat came progressively into being, with violent demonstrations and vandalism, including bonfires, against the resident population and was facilitated by the wearing of masks to conceal the identity of the perpetrators.
+The “trick” part of trick-or-treat came progressively into being, with violent demonstrations and vandalism, including bonfires, against the resident population.
 The boundaries between life and death were not the only ones tested, social norms and public behavior were as well.

 Guy Fawkes, on November 5, 1605, tried to blow up The House of Lords in England.
 While Fawkes was unsuccessful and subsequently hanged, a new event that is still practiced today in parts of England began to mock and celebrate his attempt by parading in the streets, begging door to door, and setting bonfires.
 Guy Fawkes Day is also known as bonfire night, in part because after his hanging, his body was burned in a bonfire.

 All of this transpired in Europe, but the colonization of America was about to begin.